Nicolaas Bloembergen

-Nicolaas Bloembergen (March 11, 1920 – September 5, 2017) was a Dutch-American physicist and Nobel laureate, recognized for his work in developing driving principles behind nonlinear optics for laser spectroscopy.
+Nicolaas Bloembergen (March 11, 1920 – September 5, 2017) was a Dutch–American physicist recognized for his work in developing driving principles behind nonlinear optics for laser spectroscopy.
 During his career, he was a professor at Harvard University and later at the University of Arizona and at Leiden University in 1973 (as Lorentz Professor).

 Bloembergen shared the 1981 Nobel Prize in Physics along with Arthur Schawlow and Kai Siegbahn because their work "has had a profound effect on our present knowledge of the constitution of matter" through the use of laser spectroscopy.
 In particular, Bloembergen was singled out because he "founded a new field of science we now call non-linear optics" by mixing "two or more beams of laser light... in order to produce laser light of a different wave length" and thus significantly broaden the laser spectroscopy frequency band.

-Early life
+Education

-Bloembergen was born in Dordrecht on March 11, 1920, where his father was a chemical engineer and executive.
+Nicolaas Bloembergen was born on March 11, 1920, in Dordrecht, Netherlands, where his father was a chemical engineer and executive.
 He had five siblings, with his brother Auke later becoming a legal scholar.
-In 1938, Bloembergen entered the University of Utrecht to study physics.
-However, during World War II, the German authorities closed the university and Bloembergen spent two years in hiding.
+Bloembergen entered Utrecht University in 1938 to study physics, receiving his C.Phil. in 1941 and his doctorandus in 1943.
+In 1943, during the German occupation of the Netherlands, the German authorities closed the University and Bloembergen spent two years in hiding.

-Career

-Graduate studies

 Bloembergen left the war-ravaged Netherlands in 1945 to pursue graduate studies at Harvard University under Professor Edward Mills Purcell.
 Through Purcell, Bloembergen was part of the prolific academic lineage tree of J. J. Thomson, which includes many other Nobel Laureates, beginning with Thomson himself (Physics Nobel, 1906) and Lord Rayleigh (Physics Nobel, 1904), Ernest Rutherford (Chemistry Nobel 1908), Owen Richardson (Physics Nobel, 1928), and finally Purcell (Physics, Nobel 1952).
 Bloembergen's other influences include John Van Vleck (Physics Nobel, 1977) and Percy Bridgman (Physics Nobel, 1946).

 Six weeks before his arrival, Purcell and his graduate students Torrey and Pound discovered nuclear magnetic resonance (NMR).
 Bloembergen was hired to develop the first NMR machine.
 At Harvard he attended lectures by Schwinger, Van Vleck, and Kemble.
 Bloembergen's NMR systems are the predecessors of modern-day MRI machines, which are used to examine internal organs and tissues.
 Bloembergen's research on NMR led to an interest in masers, which were introduced in 1953 and are the predecessors of lasers.

-Bloembergen returned to the Netherlands in 1947, and submitted his thesis Nuclear Magnetic Relaxation at the University of Leiden.
-This was because he had completed all the preliminary examinations in the Netherlands, and Cor Gorter of Leiden offered him a postdoctoral appointment there.
-He received his Ph.D. degree from Leiden in 1948, and then was a postdoc at Leiden for about a year.
+Bloembergen returned to the Netherlands in 1947, and submitted his doctoral thesis, Nuclear Magnetic Relaxation, at Leiden University.
+This was because he had completed all the preliminary examinations in the Netherlands, and Cornelis Jacobus Gorter of Leiden offered him a postdoctoral appointment there.
+He received his Ph.D. from Leiden in 1948, and then was a postdoc at Leiden for about a year.